piratefsh/piratefsh.github.io/_posts/2015-04-30-battle-of-the-captchas.md

 *Simple, and real sexy*

-You just gotta give that checkbox a click, and voila, you're done!
+You just have to click on that checkbox, and voila, you're done!
 It works by detecting your behaviour prior to checking that box.
-If your behaviour is suspicious, it busts out a second level of verification which is either reCaptcha v1, or an image selection game like this:
+If your behaviour is suspicious, (e.g. if you fill in the form too quickly) it busts out a second level of verification which is either reCaptcha v1, or an image selection game like this:

 ![Google Recaptcha version 2](/assets/images/captchas/recaptcha-v2-level-2.png)